mconicx/OpenGL-With-DearImGui-Template/README.md

 ### Have fun coding!

 Changes, pushes, comments are always welcome.
 Fork and use at your own convenience.
 The Singleton class is not mine, neither can I find the original author.
 Possibly from a stackoverflow thread I found only a few years ago, since it works with C++20 only.

+> How to use the Singleton class template?

+Simply derive your class like this

+`class MyClass : public Singleton<MyClass>`

+Above this line, you can simplify referencing the class instance in your code like so:

+`#define MY_CLASS MAKE_INSTANCE(MyClass)`, which will allow you to use it like `MY_CLASS.MyPublicMethod()`